A candid chat with Rick Campbell, Founder of Financial Independence

 Where are you today?

-It’s hard to believe it is now 20 years later.
-Financial Independence continues to grow with the addition of a second advisor, Mark Lavallee, an associate advisor, Kevin Pierro, a COO, Jude Capalbo, corporate administrator, Kerry Vasaturo and an operations specialist, Melanie Wolfert.
+It’s hard to believe it is over 20 years later.
+Financial Independence continues to grow with the addition of a second advisor, Mark Lavallee; associate advisor, Kevin Pierro; chief operating officer, Jude Capalbo; operations specialist, Melanie Wolfert; and administrative assistant, Stacey Martin.
 Together, we work with a wonderful group of clients, providing the personal and comprehensive service and attention I originally envisioned.
 We subscribe to the adage: That which we give attention to, thrives.
 And the attention we give our clients is fueled by passion, not obligation, making it that much more rewarding if they thrive.

 President and CEO